 Hormonal injections

-As a result, bleeding becomes lighter and more regular.
+As a result, menstrual bleeding often becomes lighter, more regular, and better controlled.

 c.
 Tranexamic Acid